AirMettle/airmos-helm-charts/README.md

 - The cluster should be setup with nodes with high cpu count.
 Each AirMOS pod will be run in a separate node.
 The default configuration has two AirMOS pods so there should be at least two nodes.
 A pod represents a single AirMOS process running the AirMOS docker container.

 ### Installing AirMOS with default values
-To install, run these helm commands:
+To install, run these commands.
+It will install in airmos kubernetes namespace.
 ```
+kubectl create namespace airmos
 helm repo add airmos https://airmettle.github.io/airmos-helm-charts/
 helm install -n airmos airmos airmos/airmos
 ```